Agents

 • Strategies — Control how agents reason: ReAct, Tree of Thoughts, LATS, Planning

-• Memory — Give agents long-term memory with vector, graph, and hybrid retrieval
+• Memory & RAG — Add long-term memory with vector, graph, and hybrid retrieval

-• Workflows — Durable execution with checkpointing, human approval, distributed workers
+• Workflows — Durable execution with checkpointing, human approval, and distributed workers